Top 10 OpenClaw Skills you can't afford to miss in 2026

 1. Composio

-This one personally I use the most and it genuinely delivers.
+Personally, I use this one the most, and it genuinely delivers.

-It gives OpenClaw access to 860+ external tools through a single integration framework, meaning you can build AI agents that talk to GitHub, Slack, Gmail, and hundreds of other services without writing a single custom authentication pipeline.
+It gives OpenClaw access to 1000+ external tools through a single integration framework, meaning you can build AI agents that talk to GitHub, Tiktok, Gmail, and a thousand of other services without writing a single custom authentication pipeline.

 Whether you're building autonomous agents or traditional apps, this skill handles all the heavy lifting.